WHAT IS FAMILY LAW?

 We offer both legal representation and mediation services related to legal separations, divorce and domestic partnerships.
 California law treats domestic partnerships the same as marital relationships.
 Both legal separations and divorce involve property division and spousal support (formerly known as “alimony”).
 If the parties have minor children together, issues that come up during legal separation or divorce also include child support and custody and visitation.

 We provide legal representation in domestic violence cases.
 The term “domestic violence” refers to any physical, mental or emotional abuse that is inflicted by one co-habitant or family member upon another.
 Domestic violence includes abuse inflicted by any family member residing in your household, such a sibling on sibling, child on parent, parent on parent, or spouse on spouse, but does not include roommates/housemates unless the roommate/housemate is or was in a dating relationship with the victim.

 CUSTODY AND VISITATION:

+We provide legal representation in spousal support, child support and family support matters.
 Child support is only available to a parent with a minor child or a parent with an adult child with permanent developmental disabilities.
-Spousal support is only available to a person who is married and either is in the process of obtaining a divorce or legal separation or is included as part of the Judgment at the end of a divorce or legal separation proceeding.
-Family support, on the other hand, is only available to a spouse with a minor child who is found by the court to be eligible for both child and spousal support.
+Spousal support is only available to a person who is married or in a domestic partnership.
+Family support is support payable to a spouse or domestic partner with a minor child.